vmware/vic-product/docs/user_doc/vic_users/example_application.md

 # Example of Creating an Application from a Template #

 This section illustrates how you can provision an application with a PostgreSQL container and a Tomcat container.
+The PostgreSQL container contains a form that use to collect data.
+The Tomcat container stores the data that is collected.

 ## Prerequisities ##

 Verify that you have perfomed the following steps:

-- Installed a virtual container host (VCH) and registered it with vCenter Server.
+- Deployed a virtual container host (VCH).
 - Have a vCenter Server Single Sign-On user account with vSphere administrator privileges, or a user account that has been granted the Management Portal Administrator role in vSphere Integrated Containers.
 - Created a project, assigned users to the project, and added the container host to the project.
 - Created a volume with the name `webapp` and network with name `web`.